 - My Account

 James Meredith was born on this date in 1933.
-He was an African American politician and activist.
+He is a Black politician and activist.

 Meredith's admission to the University of Mississippi was opposed by state officials and students.
 Attorney General Robert Kennedy sent federal marshals to protect Meredith from threats of lynching and other harm.
 Riots followed Kennedy's decision, in which 160 marshals were wounded (28 by gunfire) and two bystanders were killed.
 Despite all of this, Meredith continued to study at the University of Mississippi and graduated in 1964.
 Meredith's account of this experience at the university, "Three Years in Mississippi," was published in 1966.